MAKE CHAPTER 288 YOUR AVIATION HOME! E-AB, TYPE CERTIFIED, VINTAGE, WARBIRD, ETC.

 Chapter 288's members are also very involved with the EAA on a national level.
 The chapter also has a good turnout at the EAA's annual fly-in, 'AirVenture', in Oshkosh, Wisconsin.

 To join, click the block below and fill out the simple membership form.
-Then you may pay your annual dues for our chapter which are only $25.
+Then you may pay your annual chapter dues which are only $25.
+For new members, dues paid now (2024) will also count for 2025.

 You may pay them at the monthly meeting via the old fashioned way, with cash when you enter the room OR you may pay by credit card by clicking the link in the box below: